 Laird Thermal Systems can customize thermoelectric solutions based on specific application needs.
 Customers usually begin with a standard thermoelectric cooler assembly and adjust the form factor by modifying heat sinks, mounting locations, and air flow passages to work around obstructions.
 Barrier protection around the thermoelectric cooler cavity prevents condensation issues from impacting thermoelectric cooler assembly operation.
 Laird Thermal Systems understands how to modify designs to boost performance or efficiency, optimizing for the desired thermal-management effect.
 Many years of experience have stocked a large library with reference designs for similar applications, enabling quick response with new custom designs.

 Using thermoelectrics for incubator temperature control, rather than traditional technologies, achieves an efficient, thermally stable, compact, reliable, low-maintenance and low-cost-of-ownership solution to CO2 incubator thermal management.

 Thermal Systems can partner closely with customers across the entire product development lifecycle to reduce risk and accelerate time to market.
-Depending on the customer needs they can provide various levels of vertical integration.
-Some customers purchase Laird Thermal Systems’ thermoelectric cooler assemblies and build their own custom solutions while other design their own solutions and use Laird Thermal Systems as a contract manufacturer to build them.
+Depending on the customers' needs they can provide various levels of vertical integration.
+Some customers purchase Laird Thermal Systems’ thermoelectric cooler assemblies and build their own custom solutions while others design their own solutions and use Laird Thermal Systems as a contract manufacturer to build them.
 Still, others prefer the entire solution, from design to manufacturing.